thmber/Ring-XO/README.md

 ## :sunflower: Features

-- Version of the old game
+- Version of the popular game
 - it's impossible to win!
 - almost!